kushagra06/KCRL-Docs/docs/index.md

 Consider a 5x5 open grid map with 5 landmarks indicated as flags.
 Use the default parameters to train the agent for this setting.

+To test another setting, you will need to generate your own sdd/psdd and convert the sdd/psdd into intermediate json files using pypsdd/sdd2json.py script.

-### Steps to generate an sdd for an open grid 5x5 map
+#### Steps to generate an sdd for an open grid 5x5 map
 * Using Graphillion generate sets of all paths i.e. a GraphSet or a zdd (e.g., using ./scripts/grid.py).
 * Construct a file that maps sdd variables (literals) to edges (e.g., using ./scripts/grid.py).
 * Convert the above generated zdd into sdd using *zdd2sdd* script.